>> Executive MBA future students

 Estimated total costs do not include:

-- Personal expenditures such as transportation to class and housing during regular class weekends
+- Such as transportation to class and housing during regular class weekends

-- Additional university fees beyond the W. P. Carey program tuition
+- Outside the W. P. Carey program tuition

 A one-time non-refundable enrollment deposit of $500 is also required before you register for classes.

 Funding your MBA is one of the most important factors in returning to school, which is why the W. P. Carey School of Business has a financial aid services team dedicated to your specific needs as a grad student.
 We're here to help you navigate billing, scholarships, loans, deadlines, and more.

 To apply for federal financial aid, complete the Free Application for Federal Student Aid (FAFSA).
 The application is available October 1 for the following academic year.
 ASU's school code is 001081.
 Learn more about ASU eligibility requirements for receiving financial aid.

 The FAFSA can be completed at any point in your current academic year, but we recommend these deadlines for completing your applications and receiving funds in a timely manner.

 Complete your FAFSA